PanhaRChan/Elk-Stack/README.md

 - nano into the file located in /etc/ansible/hosts to edit the file in order for the playbooks to run on the specified machines.
 There you are going to locate #[webservers], when you do you are going to update it by entering the Web VM's IP addresses as follows:
 - 10.0.0.6 ansible_python_interpreter=/usr/bin/python3
 - 10.0.0.7 ansible_python_interpreter=/usr/bin/python3
-- 10.0.0.9 ansible_python_interpreter=/usr/bin/python3.
+- 10.0.0.9 ansible_python_interpreter=/usr/bin/python3
+- ansible_python_interpreter=/usr/bin/python3 specifies the container that that will be running

-- Make sure you un-comment [webservers].
+- Make sure to un-comment [webservers].

 - Next you will create a new group called '[elk]' under '[webservers]', update that section by entering the ELK-Server's private IP aas follows:
 - 10.1.0.4 ansible_python_interpreter=/usr/bin/python3

 - Copy the [filebeat-config.yml](https://github.com/jvicious126/Elk-Stack/blob/4d0a4d312cedac783eb65a7a00166e4be088ddd7/Linux/filebeat-config.yml) file to the /etc/ansible/ directory inside the ansible container.

-- Update the [filebeat-config.yml](https://github.com/jvicious126/Elk-Stack/blob/4d0a4d312cedac783eb65a7a00166e4be088ddd7/Linux/filebeat-config.yml) file to include the Elk Server's Private IP on line 1105 as follows:
+- Update the [filebeat-config.yml](https://github.com/jvicious126/Elk-Stack/blob/4d0a4d312cedac783eb65a7a00166e4be088ddd7/Linux/filebeat-config.yml) file to include the Elk Server's Private IP on the following lines:
-- 'hosts: ["10.1.0.4:9200"]'
+- line 1105 'hosts: ["10.1.0.4:9200"]'

-and line 1806 as follows:

-- 'host: "10.1.0.4:5601"'
+- line 1806 'host: "10.1.0.4:5601"'

 - Run the playbook [filebeat.yml](https://github.com/jvicious126/Elk-Stack/blob/717a4758e79d1f5983b7856df83b9ea4c6e87d87/Ansible/filebeat.yml) located in the /etc/ansible/roles/ directory inside the ansible container, then navigate to Kibana using your web browser by inputing the URL http://52.165.174.133:/app/kibana#/ which would be the ELK-Server public IP, specifying port '5601' to check that the installation worked as expected.

 - Copy the [metricbeat-config.yml](https://github.com/jvicious126/Elk-Stack/blob/bfff4eccec3f2c8de9efe3c9ea5a8ed8236ff7ee/Linux/metricbeat-config.yml) file to /etc/ansible/ directory inside the ansible container.

-- Update the [metricbeat-config.yml](https://github.com/jvicious126/Elk-Stack/blob/bfff4eccec3f2c8de9efe3c9ea5a8ed8236ff7ee/Linux/metricbeat-config.yml) file in the /etc/ansible/ to include the Elk-Server's private IP on lines 62 and 95.
+- Update the [metricbeat-config.yml](https://github.com/jvicious126/Elk-Stack/blob/bfff4eccec3f2c8de9efe3c9ea5a8ed8236ff7ee/Linux/metricbeat-config.yml) file in the /etc/ansible/ to include the Elk-Server's private IP on lines 62 and 95 as follows:
+- line 62 'host: "10.1.0.4:5601"'
+- line 95 'hosts: ["10.1.0.4:9200"]'

 - Run the playbook, [metricbeat-playbook.yml](https://github.com/jvicious126/Elk-Stack/blob/bfff4eccec3f2c8de9efe3c9ea5a8ed8236ff7ee/Ansible/metricbeat-playbook.yml) inside the /etc/ansible/roles directory, and navigate to Kibana on your web browser using the URL http://52.165.174.133:/app/kibana#/ ELK-Server public IP, specifying port '5601' to check that the installation worked as expected.